microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 - **Change type**: Type of the change request.
 - **Standard change template**: Change template name for the change request.
 - **Short description**: A summary of the change.
 - **Change query criteria**: Criteria for querying change request.
-If Multiple records are returned, gate will be failed.
+Must uniquely identify the change request.
+Gate would fail if multiple matching change requests are found.
 - **query string/ change request number/ correlationid**: Change request to use.

 Additional properties can be set in the created change request using the following inputs.
 Note: Available inputs change based on the selected change type.

 - **Description**: A detailed description of the change.
-- **Category**:  The category of the change `eg. Hardware, Network, Software`.
+- **Category**:  The category of the change eg. Hardware, Network, Software.
 - **Priority**: Priority of the change.
 - **Risk**: The risk level for the change.
 - **Impact**: The effect that the change has on business.
 - **Configuration Item**: Configuration item (CI) that the change applies to.
 - **Assignment group**:  The group that the change is assigned to.
-- **Schedule of change request**: Schedule of the change.
+- **Schedule of change request**: Schedule of the change as honored by the ServiceNow workflow.
 Date and time should be in UTC and format should be `yyyy-MM-ddTHH:mm:ssZ. eg. 2018-01-31T07:56:59Z.`
-- **Additional change request parameters**:  Additional properties of the change request to set.                                                                                      `Name must be field name (not label) prefixed with 'u_' eg. u_backout_plan`.
+- **Additional change request parameters**:  Additional properties of the change request to set.
+Name must be field name (not label) prefixed with 'u_' `eg. u_backout_plan`.
 Value must be a valid, accepted value in ServiceNow.
 Invalid entries are ignored.

 **Gate Success Criteria** :
 - **Desired state**: The gate would succeed and the pipeline continues when the change request status is same as the provided value.